-- You raised any crops or had any livestock or poultry on this place in 1982, complete the report. - b.
-All your land was operated by a renter or sharecropper, complete item 6 (name and address of renters), skip to and complete section 29, and explain briefly, "All land rented out," etc. Mail form in return envelope. - c.
-You did not have any agricultural activity on owned or rented land in 1982, complete section 29 and explain briefly, such as "retired," "sold farm," and date.
-Give name and address of current operator if known
+You raised any crops or had any livestock or poultry on this place in 1982, complete the report.

+- b.
+All your land was operated by a renter or sharecropper, complete item 6 - b.
+All your land was operated by a renter or sharecropper, complete item to (name and address of renters), skip to and complete section 2.9, and explain briefly, "All land rented out," etc. Mail form in return envelope. c.
+You did not have any agricultural activity on owned or rented land in 1982, complete section 2.9 and explain briefly, such as "retired," "sold farm," and date.
+Give name and address of current operator if known and complete. and return form.

-Item 7 - Grazing Permits - In some states, government lands and Indian lands are used for grazing livestock under permit or special license, with payments on a per-head or animal unit basis.
-This land should NOT be included as part of item 2.
-"Land rented or leased from others," or item 4.
-"Acres In This Place," but you should report any of your livestock located on this permit land in 1982.
+Item 7 - Grazing Permita - In some states, government lands and Indian lands are used for grazing livestock under permit or special license, with payments on a per-head or animal unit basis.
+This land should NOT be included as part of item 2, "Land rented or leased from others," or item 4, "Acres In This Place," but you should report any of your livestock located on this permit land in 1982.